(Photo by Henry Langston)

 Neither the police or the government of the late-80s really knew how to deal with ravers at first – something Dr Williams told me was due to their elusiveness compared to other more recognisable subcultures.
 “People going to these acid house raves didn’t necessarily look like they were going to one,” he said.
 “You didn’t have to dress ridiculously to be a part of the subculture.”

 Of course, the Criminal Justice and Public Order Act was eventually passed in 1994, which tightened up the laws around throwing illegal parties in fields.
 Raves were then moved indoors, meaning the government could tax the hell out of everything and police could raid clubs for drug dealers and users.

 It’s hard to think of anything more menacing than a bunch of mild-mannered hippies sloping around the country, smoking weed, stewing lentils and washing in rivers.
 Which is probably why Tory MPs at the time compared these New Age travellers to “medieval brigands” – gang members who ambushed and robbed people in forests – and police raided the 1985 Stonehenge Free Festival, in an attack that would later be dubbed the “Battle of the Beanfield”.

-The ambush was mayhem, and journalists at the time reported vicious scenes of police brutality; ITN reporter Kim Sabido said what he’d seen had been “some of the most brutal police treatment [she’d] witnessed in [his] entire career”.
+The ambush was mayhem, and journalists at the time reported vicious scenes of police brutality; ITN reporter Kim Sabido said what she’d seen had been “some of the most brutal police treatment [she’d] witnessed in [her] entire career”.
 Vehicles were contained, windows were smashed and people were beaten with truncheons, which cops naturally claimed was a response to the hippies pelting them with wood, stones and even petrol bombs.
 Claims that, weirdly, were dropped and never mentioned again in the following court cases.